usnistgov/dastard/README.md

 ### Golang 1.21 is required

 **Dastad requires Go version 1.21 or higher** (released August 2023) because [gonum-v1 v0.15](http://gonum.org/v1/gonum/mat) and other depdencies require it.
-Dastard is tested automatically on versions 1.21 and _stable_ (as of May 2024, Go version 1.22.3 is the most recent stable version).
+Dastard is tested automatically on versions 1.21 and _stable_, [the most recent stable version](https://github.com/actions/go-versions/blob/main/versions-manifest.json) (as of August 21, 2024, that means Go version 1.23.0).
+- If you need to run Go version 1.20: don't.
+There was a bug in a filesystem handling library that renders Go 1.20 incompatible with our TDM systems specifically.
+If you are _not_ using TDM and insist on Go 1.20, follow the instructions for Go 1.19.
-- If you need to run Go versions 1.17, 1.18, 1.19, or 1.20: [Dastard version 0.3.3](https://github.com/usnistgov/dastard/releases/tag/v0.3.3) is the last version compatible with them.
+- If you need to run Go versions 1.17, 1.18, 1.19: [Dastard version 0.3.3](https://github.com/usnistgov/dastard/releases/tag/v0.3.3) is the last version compatible with them.
 - If you need to run Go version 1.16: [Dastard version 0.2.16](https://github.com/usnistgov/dastard/releases/tag/v0.2.16) is the last version compatible with it.
+- If you need to run Go version 1.15 or earlier: you are on your own to find a compatible Dastard.

 **We recommend always using the `Makefile` to build Dastard.** That's not a typical go usage, but we have a simple trick built into the `Makefile` that allows it to execute `go build` with linker arguments to set values of two global variables.
 By this step, we are able to get the git hash and the build date of the current version to be known inside Dastard.
 Hooray!
 The lesson is always use one of the following:
 ```bash